fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Following this, the Prophet ﷺ   said, ‘Then I came out and Jibril (as) brought me a vessel of wine and a vessel of milk.
 Then I chose the milk, and Jibril (as) said, "You have chosen the natural state (Fitrah)"’ (Muslim).

 The dominant opinion is that the Prophet ﷺ   alongside Jibril (as) then proceeded to the Noble Rock (as-Sakhrah al-Musharrafah) that is currently housed by the holy Dome of the Rock Masjid at the centre of the noble sanctuary (al-Haram ash-Sharif) of the Blessed Masjid Al-Aqsa.
-He (saw) ascended into the heavens for the next part of this incredible journey, the Mi‘raj, the Ascension.
+He ﷺ   ascended into the heavens for the next part of this incredible journey, the Mi‘raj, the Ascension.

 ### Al-Miraj

 Source: [Al-Miraj: The Story of Ascention to the Skies](https://muslimhands.org.uk/latest/2021/03/al-isra-wal-miraj-the-story-of-the-ascension-to-the-skies)

-    "He [saw] certainly saw some of his Lord’s greatest signs".
+    "He certainly saw some of his Lord’s greatest signs".
     The Noble Qur’an, 53:18

 The word Al-Mi’raj is a noun of instrument in Arabic morphology, which literally means ‘an instrument you use to ascend’.

-The Prophet ﷺ  , ’saw the wide-eyed maidens of Paradise at the left of the Rock [at the Dome of the Rock Masjid].
+The Prophet ﷺ   saw the wide-eyed maidens of Paradise at the left of the Rock [at the Dome of the Rock Masjid].
 He greeted them and they returned his greeting.
 Then he asked them something and they replied with an answer that cools the eyes.
 Then the Prophet ﷺ   was brought the ladder by which the spirits of the children of Adam (as) ascend.
 Creation never saw a more beautiful object.
 It had alternate stairs of silver and gold and came down from the Highest and Amplest Garden of Paradise, Jannat al-Firdaws.
 It was encrusted with pearls and surrounded with angels on its right and left’.
 [The Prophet’s Night Journey and Heavenly Ascent by Sayyid Muhammad ibn Alawi al-Maliki]

 The Messenger of Allah ﷺ   also said that, ‘a ladder was brought to me finer than any I have ever seen.
 It was that to which the dying man looks when death approaches’.
 [The Life of Muhammad ﷺ   by Ibn Ishaq]